-Plan carefully to make sure there’s always some time in between activities.
-Even with the best planning, sometimes children will have before they’re ready to go ahead with the next activity.
+Plan carefully to make sure there’s always something to do in between activities.
+Even with the best planning, sometimes children will have to wait before they’re ready to go ahead with the next activity.
 As we know, all children can find this hard and patience isn’t something any young children normally possess in great quantities.

 For children with SEN, waiting can be extra difficult, which is why you should make sure the next activity is set up before you warn the children about a change.